• Skip to primary navigation

 The items used to flavour it - as well as the actual food items to be served as the meal - would make a broth so rich with flavour, it permeated the potatoes as they cooked.

-Not only would the potatoes taste great with the meal itself, we soon learned that leftover potatoes, chopped up and fried, made the BEST hash browns.
+Not only would the potatoes taste great with the meal itself, we soon learned that leftover potatoes, chopped up and fried, ended up being the best way to make crispy potatoes for breakfast time the next day.

 Basic hash browns are great, of course, but making hash browns from potatoes that have been infused with complex flavour?